cccbr/runningatower/content/docs/bellchamber/_index.md

 # Bell Chamber

-The bell installation is covered specifically by [Belfy Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).
+The bell installation is covered specifically by **[Belfy Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/)**.
 The information here deals with the need for specific items.

 ![Low-side metal frame at Broadclyst, Devon](frame_350.jpg)